jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FE 6 Apportionment of interest by excess debt entity
 Who this section applies to
-(1) This section applies to an excess debt entity or a natural person if section FE 5 requires the entity or person to apportion their interest expenditure for an income year under this section.
+(1) This section applies to an excess debt entity or a natural person if section FE 5 requires the entity or person to apportion their interest expenditure for an income year under this section or the entity or person has a debt percentage equal to zero under section FE 12(3) because the relevant New Zealand group’s non-debt liabilities equal or exceed its assets.
 A natural person is treated as an excess debt entity for the purposes of this section other than in the item threshold amount.
 General formula
 (2) An excess debt entity having a worldwide group that is not given by section FE 31D is treated under section CH 9 (Interest apportionment: excess debt entity) as deriving in the income year an amount of income calculated for the income year using the formula—(total deduction − mismatch + FRD − adjust) × (total debt − concession) ÷ total debt× group debt factor.
 Items in formula